 Linda (Middlesex County)

-Case Overview: Linda was struggling with her loan payments as a result of the poor economy and received an acceptable loan modification from her lender in 2010.
-Unexpectedly, and for no reason at all, her lender abruptly cancelled the loan modification—despite Linda having made thirteen months of consistent payments under the agreement.
-Linda tried for the next two years to obtain a new loan modification, which her loan servicer continuously denied her, despite Linda having a documented hardship and proven ability to make modified loan payments.
+Case Overview: Linda was struggling with her loan payments due to the poor economy and received an acceptable loan modification from her lender in 2010.
+Unexpectedly, and for no reason at all, her lender abruptly canceled the loan modification—despite Linda having made thirteen months of consistent payments under the agreement.
+Linda tried for the next two years to obtain a new loan modification.
+Her loan servicer continuously denied her, despite Linda having a documented hardship and proven ability to make modified loan payments.

 Outcome: Within months of filing her lawsuit, Linda settled with her lender.
 The lender agreed to reinstate her prior loan modification agreement and make her loan balance current.
-Today, Linda continues to live her home with an affordable mortgage loan payment
+Today, Linda continues to live in her home with an affordable mortgage loan payment.

 In Linda’s Own Words: I am very grateful to Adam for his hard work in saving my home.
 I spent many years trying to avoid foreclosure and worried a great deal about losing my home.
 Adam took the time to listen to my needs and help me save my house.